uchicago-voth/MSCG-release/README_lammps.txt

 2.  compile MS-CG from within its home directory using your makefile choice
     % make -f Makefile."name" lib_mscg.a
+    It is recommended that you start from Makefile.g++_simple or Makefile.intel_simple

 3. There is no need to install MS-CG if you only wish to use it from LAMMPS.